-A copy of the completed petition to seal is then served upon the appropriate state attorney or statewide prosecutor and the arresting agency, any of which may respond to the court regarding the completed petition to seal.
+A copy of the completed petition to seal is then served upon the appropriate state attorney or the statewide prosecutor and the arresting agency.
+Any of those entities may object to the petition to seal or request a hearing.

-Effect of Sealing of Criminal History Record in Florida
+Effect of Sealing of Criminal History Records in Florida

 - A defendant in a criminal prosecution;

 - A candidate for admission to The Florida Bar;

 - Petitioning to have a court-ordered criminal history record expunged or sealed or petitioning for relief under s.
 943.0583, F.S.;

 - Attempting to purchase a firearm from a licensed imported, licensed manufacturer, or licensed dealer and is subject to a criminal history check under state or federal law; or

 - Seeking appointment as a guardian, a position with a criminal justice agency, a license by the Division of Insurance Agent and Agency Services within the Department of Financial Services, or a position with an agency that is responsible for the protection of vulnerable persons, including children, the disabled, or the elderly;

 - Seeking to be licensed by the Bureau of License Issuance of the Division of Licensing within the Department of Agriculture and Consumer Services to carry a concealed weapon or firearm.